jgrosso/causality/Causality/CausalGraph.lagda.md

 We require that the path be acyclic, i.e. that no vertex is revisited, i.e. that the list of vertices has no duplicates.
-We will also require that there are at least two vertices in our list, so that we have distinct start– and endpoints.
+We will also require that there are at least two vertices in our list, so that we have distinct start- and endpoints.

 ```
     field acyclic            : Unique nodes